bentrombley/datafox-eng-blog/_drafts/decaffeinating-large-coffeescript-codebase.md

 ```
 which will replace all `method: (...) =>` with `->` that are not indented.

-But, you then need to fix all places that reference those methods as unbound functions (e.g. `_.map(someArray, @myMethod, callback)`.
+But, you then need to fix all places that reference those methods as unbound functions (e.g. `_.map(someArray, @myMethod)`.
 We wrote a [bind-iteratee-and-callback-methods](https://github.com/DataFoxCo/jscodemods#bind-iteratee-and-callback-methods) codemod to perform this binding automatically after the decaffeinate process.
 The codemod supports some commonly used higher order functions like those of `Array.prototype`, underscore, lodash, and async.js.
 Since it would be incredibly hard to know if the method actually needs to be bound, this may result in some superfluous binding.